Skip to navigation Skip to content

 Outgoing Passenger Card Information + Read more ...

 An Outgoing Passenger Card provides information about the customer’s intention when departing Australia.
-This is only available where the departure movement is for a period prior to 1 July 2017.
+This is only available where the departure movement is for a period before 1 July 2017.

 Document all the details shown on the requested card using the Customer Departing From Australia Cuba Recording template in the Individual Customer Details window.